agorapulse/grails-recurly/README.md

 # Latest releases

+* 2015-01-16 **V2.2.0** : upgrade to Recurly.js v3 + bug fixes in subscriptions processor.

+BREAKING: Since V2.2.0, Recurly.js v2 has been deprecated in favor of v3.
+So legacy `privateApiKey` has been removed from config and there is a new `publicKey` to identify your site when using Recurly.js v3.

 * 2014-11-24 **V2.1.3** : Grails 2.4 compatibility
 * 2014-05-19 **V2.1.2** : fix failed payment notification web hook bug